iter8-tools/docs/docs/tutorials/integrations/knative.md

 <img src="https://iter8.tools/0.11/images/iter8-intro-dark.png" alt="Iter8 experiment" width="600"/>

 ### Why Iter8?
-[Iter8](https://iter8.tools) is packed with powerful features that simplify performance testing of Knative apps.
-We highlight a few of them below.
+We highlight a few powerful features of [Iter8](https://iter8.tools) that simplify performance testing of Knative apps.

 1.  **Built-in latency and error-related metrics for HTTP and gRPC services.** Eliminates the need to set up and configure metrics databases during performance testing.
 2.  **Well-defined notion of service-level objectives (SLOs)**.
 Makes it simple to define and verify SLOs in experiments.
 3.  **Readiness checks.** The performance testing portion of the experiment begins only after the Knative service is ready.
 4.  **HTML/text reports**.
 Promotes human understanding of experiment results through visual insights.
 5. **Assertions**.
-Launch an experiment and assert whether the target app satisfies the specified SLOs or not.
-Simplifies CI/CD/GitOps pipelines: they can branch off into different paths depending upon whether the assertions are true or false.
+Verify whether the target app satisfies the specified SLOs or not after an experiment.
+Simplified automation in CI/CD/GitOps pipelines.
+Pipelines can branch off into different paths depending upon whether the assertions are true or false.

 ## Quick start